-Please refer to Madison-Plains course description book for eligibility into Capstone Job Placement Program.
+Please refer to the Madison-Plains Course Description Guide for eligibility into the Early Work Release program Capstone Job Placement Program.

-College Credit Plus (CCP)
+College Credit Plus (CCP):

 State law provides for student participation in the College Credit Plus (CCP) program for the purposes of promoting rigorous academic pursuits and exposing students to options beyond the high school classroom.
 Therefore, eligible 7th through 12th grade students may enroll at any public college/university and any participating non-public college/university on a full- or part-time basis and complete nonsectarian, non-remedial courses for transcripted high school and/or college credit.